Q: How do I pronounce the title of the book?

 Q: How do I figure out what to read in the I Ching?

-A: Many people select a reading by casting, using coins (see our Resources page) or other techniques.
+A: Many people select a reading by casting, using coins (see our Basics page) or other techniques.
 An even older technique uses yarrow stalks.
 The I Ching can also be read informally or in a structured manner.

 Q: What is in the I Ching?